anthonysSlab/depot/README.md

 The whole project is still extremally buggy and unfinished, but we're getting closer than ever to finishing it.

+If any of ya hav eany funny ideas for auto replies, go ahead and edit the replies.json file

 # Pot Team
 -Anthony slab (owner, developer)